docljn/LowFrictionTimeManagement/README.md

 Keep all your project notes in one place.
 Create a subfolder for each project, and one or more files in that subfolder for notes, goals, meetings, and so on.
 It's okay to have tasks in the project, just make sure to surface the ones that you will need to get to soon under the 'Soon' header in your work journal.
 This will actually help that 'Soon' group from growing too large to manage.

 ### Notes
 Create a separate document for each project that you have planned or in the works.
 Write down your thoughts and ideas, paste in URLs of relevant project docs, and write preliminary to-dos.
-Don't worry about over-organizing: this is a place for you to brain dump and free your mind from having to remember a thousand details.
+Don't worry about over-organising: this is a place for you to brain dump and free your mind from having to remember a thousand details.

 ## How to Use The Journal
 When you start your day, pull a couple of items from your `Soon` heading up into the current day.
 As you work, take a few seconds to update the daily heading with what you're working on.
 Write down every task you completed or started, even if it feels minor.
 This will reinforce that you are a productive person and give you confidence in your ability to Get Shit Done.